hostinger/builder-interview-challenge/redirects/README.md

 ## Input

-Here's the IDs we need to update:
+Here are the IDs we need to update:

 | old ID | new ID |
 | --- | --- |